CQX96/CQX96-Linux/Documentation/admin-guide/LSM/tomoyo.rst

 What is TOMOYO?
 ===============

-TOMOYO is a name-based MAC extension (LSM module) for the Linux kernel.
+TOMOYO is a name-based MAC extension (LSM module) for the CQX96 kernel.

 LiveCD-based tutorials are available at